nekitmm/solar-neighborhood-app/README.md

 - Absolute magnitudes
 - B-V color indices (converted to RGB for visualization)

-For the solar system:
-- Planet names
-- Distances from the Sun in astronomical units (AU)
-- Relative sizes
-- Approximate colors

 ## Future Improvements

 - Add more stars with data from astronomical catalogs
 - Include proper motion vectors
-- Add more detailed solar system models
-- Implement time-based animations for orbits
 - Add search functionality
 - Include more stellar properties